5 Mindfulness Exercises for Better Sleep

 - Scan your body to see what it’s feeling.

-To start the day stress-free on a daily basis, it’s necessary for you to sit in a quiet place.
+This exercise can help you start the day stress-free.
+First, find a quiet place to sit.
 This means turning off the TV so you can be in silence.
 You should also put your phone somewhere far from you.
 Don’t get distracted.

-When you sit down to eat, try to focus on the flavors, the smells, and the texture of the food or drink.
+When you sit down to eat, try to focus on the flavors, the smells, and the texture of the food or drink you eat.
 Feel them!

 This way, you will be paying attention to the present.
 You’ll see the difference.
 Be mindful from the morning and it’ll be a great help.